The Resilient City

 We know that another major earthquake will strike San Francisco — we just don’t know when.
 Since 2009, SPUR has led a comprehensive effort to retrofit the buildings and infrastructure that sustain city life.
-Our goal is to ensure San Francisco’s resiliency and our capacity to not only survive but thrive when a disaster strikes.
+Our goal is to ensure San Francisco’s resiliency and its capacity to not only survive but thrive when a disaster strikes.

 This multi-year initiative is generously underwritten by Degenkolb Engineers.

 Lead staff: Sarah Karlinsky, Senior Policy Advisor, email@example.com

 What standards do we use to decide when a structure is "safe enough"?

 Improving the seismic performance of new buildings

 Upgrading infrastructure to enhance San Francisco’s earthquake resilience

 What will it take for San Franciscans to live safely in their homes after an earthquake?

 Disaster planning and preparedness in San Francisco neighborhoods